The Mac, iPad, Apple Watch and AirPods are all seeing big discounts for Black Friday

 AirPods Black Friday deals

 Apple’s true wireless earbuds have become ubiquitous for wireless earbuds.
-There are now three distinct models: AirPods with Charging Case, AirPods with Wireless Charging Case and AirPods Pro.
+There are now three distinct models: AirPods with Charging Case, AirPods with Wireless Charging Case and AirPods Pro ($169; amazon.com).

 All AirPods offer a fast pairing experience with other Apple devices — think iPhone, iPad, Mac, Apple Watch and even the Apple TV.
 As soon as you pop them in your ears, they’ll be connected and ready to pump up the jams.
 The carrying case also doubles as a charger and delivers several recharges.

-AirPods Pro takes things to another level and it should be evident, as they’re our top picks for true wireless earbuds.
+AirPods Pro take things to another level, and it should be evident, as they’re our top pick for true wireless earbuds.
 They offer a slightly smaller build with the addition of a silicone ear tip.
-This not only makes them more comfortable for longer listening sessions, but helps to seal off the ear for passive sound blocking.
+This not only makes them more comfortable for longer listening sessions but helps to seal off the ear for passive sound blocking.
 Better yet, they offer class-leading noise cancellation.

 Here are the deals currently running: